hirashahid9/Calorie-Counter-App/README.md

 # Simple Calories Counter on Android

 This application is used manage the calories by monitoring of the calories of food you eat and how you workout.
+User can enter the exercises he has done and the foods he has eaten through out the day.
+On this basis, the app shows the amount of calories consumed and the amount of calories used.
+User can also see the calorie record of previous days.

+# Installation and Execution

 Run the project on android studio.
 All dependencies have already been added to the gradle files.

+## Screens

 It consists of screens which are self explanatory.
 A person enters his profile(current height, weight etc) and gets the optimal calorie intake according to his bmi.

-User can enter the exercises he has done and the foods he has eaten through out the day.
-On this basis, the app shows the amount of calories consumed and the amount of calories used.

-User can also see the calorie record of previous days.

-RUNNING SCREENS:

 ### Menu